webstreak/simple_interactor/README.md

-## SimpleInteractor
+## Simple Interactor

 SimpleInteractor is a simple wrapper for your PORO classes.
-It allows to use *dot notation* to execute a class

 ## Installation